tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The server indicates its selected parameters in the ServerHello as
 follows:

-- If PSK is being used then the server will send a "pre_shared_key" extension indicating the selected key.
+- If PSK is being used, then the server will send a "pre_shared_key" extension indicating the selected key.
 - If PSK is not being used, then (EC)DHE and certificate-based authentication are always used.